Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 - Reduce animal suffering – quite confidently

-In order for these benefits to be truly advantageous, you should replace dairy products with the appropriate nutrient dense foods.
+In order for these benefits to be truly advantageous, you should replace dairy products with the appropriate and healthy nutrient dense foods.

 We’ll go over examples later, so stick with me!